adinhodovic/terraform-cloudflare-maintenance/README.md

 # Terraform-Cloudflare-Maintenance

 Terraform module to create a responsive **Maintenance Page** using Cloudflare Workers.

+The Cloudflare script intercepts all incoming requests and checks if the request is coming from an IP that is in the whitelist or if the request path matches a whitelisted path.
+If the request is not whitelisted, it returns a maintenance page.

 The module can be used through [Terraform's registry](https://registry.terraform.io/modules/adinhodovic/maintenance/cloudflare/latest).